Euonynus europaeus (Spindle)

 Spindle is found at the edges of Toll Wood but may spread further into areas where the canopy is opened up.

 Autumn colour is rich reds and oranges.
 The seeds are distinctively deep pink small 'cushions'.
+Be aware, the leaves and fruit are toxic to humans.

 The slow growth makes this a good choice for small gardens and hedges (it can be trimmed back if required).